 - There’s no justification for this needless destruction.

 The province needs to invest in the long term needs of the people of northeast BC where social services and infrastructure have been neglected for too long.
 The SIte C dam is simply not the way to do it.
-On November 1, a government-appointed economic review concluded that even with the money already spent on Site C, continued construction offers little or no financial benefit to the province when compared with other, less destructive alternatives.
+Last year, a government-appointed economic review concluded that even with the money already spent on Site C, continued construction offers little or no financial benefit to the province when compared with other, less destructive alternatives.
 Furthermore, in some scenarios, halting Site C could actually mean a considerable saving for the province, freeing up potential for more sustain investments in the province's future.
 Either way, it's clear that the destruction of Indigenous land and livelihoods is unnecessary and that the province could benefit Indigenous and non-Indigenous people alike through a new strategy for energy conservation and development.

 - Completing the Site C dam would be a blow to reconciliation with First Nations.

 There’s good reason why international human rights standards, including the UN Declaration on the Rights of Indigenous Peoples, require the free, prior and informed consent of Indigenous peoples on serious decisions such as resource development on their territories.
 History tells us that if Indigenous peoples don’t have a real seat at the table, their rights will be swept aside.
 This is exactly what happened with the approval of the Site C dam.
 The federal and provincial governments have acknowledged that they never even considered whether the dam was compatible with their Treaty obligations, despite the many serious concerns expressed by Treaty 8 First Nations.
 Approval of the project under these circumstances was unjust.
 Allowing the decision to stand would be a further injustice.
 In contrast, stopping Site C is an important opportunity to send a message to all British Columbians and all Canadians that the lives, cultures and economies of First Nations matter.